-Day 37 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 37 of a Year Long Road Trip Along America’s Scenic Byways

 Topsmead State Forest

-Topsmead State Forest was a pleasant surprise and a hidden gem.
+Topsmead State Forest was a pleasant surprise and a hidden gem in the Litchfield Hills.
 If it weren’t for Reader’s Digest and my GPS, I never would have found it as I didn’t see one sign pointing in the direction of the old Edith M. Chase estate.
 The local grande dame bequeathed her estate to the state, and the fabulous grounds afforded a variety of walks.
-Our first walk, a self-guided nature walk, took us through the forest full of maples, birch, hemlock, wild raspberry bushes, ferns, grapevines, and more.
+Our first walk, a self-guided nature tour, took us through the forest full of maples, birch, hemlock, wild raspberry bushes, ferns, grapevines, and more.

-Our next walk took us over rolling green hills that would have been a horse’s delight to a fantastic, Tudor-style mansion (only open alternate weekends) surrounded by a flower garden.
-I strolled around the house twice just taking in the details of the slate roof, wooden doors laced in iron works, metal gutters, and quaint courtyards.
-I let the dogs off leash as I walked along a few more paths mowed in the green pastures and along an ancient stone wall through a canopy of trees.
-Hardly anyone was there…a peaceful treat.
+Our next walk took us over rolling green hills that would have been a horse’s delight to a fantastic, Tudor-style mansion surrounded in gardens.
+Unfortunately, the mansion is only open alternate weekends, but it didn’t stop me from strolling around the house twice to take in the details of the slate roof, wooden doors laced in iron works, metal gutters, and quaint courtyards.

 After admiring the home, the dogs ran off leash while I wander on a mowed path in the green pastures and followed along an ancient stone wall through a canopy of trees.
 Hardly anyone was there.
 What a peaceful treat!